Chart Color Schemes

 Gidgegannup features high concentrations of family households, with a higher-than-average median household size

-Family households account for 87.0% of all households, including 41.5% that are couples with children, 38.6% that are couples without children, and 6.5% that are single parent families.
-Non-family households make up the remaining 13.0%, with lone person households at 12.0% and group households comprising 1.0%.
-The median household size is 2.9 people, which is larger than the Greater Perth average of 2.8.
+Family households dominate at 87.0% of all households, comprising 41.5% couples with children, 38.6% couples without children, and 6.5% single parent families.
+Non-family households make up the remaining 13.0%, with lone person households at 12.0% and group households comprising 1.0% of the total.
+The median household size of 2.9 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households